3mirk/substring-index-parsed-ddf-column/README.md

-# Parsed DDF Column with Nested SUBSTRING_INDEX
+# Nested SUBSTRING_INDEX DDF Parser

 SQL view for parsing semi-structured DSPC inspection result strings into structured measurement and verdict columns.
 The view takes `DDF_Result` and `DDFDBP_Result` columns and splits them into individual columns for each measurement criteria, along with their corresponding verdict columns.
 Query output feeds a Power BI data model for process control monitoring, failure analysis, and station-level quality reporting.